2mttm/Libra/README.md

 ## Building and Running the Application

-You can build the application using `mvn package -Pproduction`, this will create an executable .jar file in the target directory
+You can build the application using `mvn package -Pproduction`, getting an executable .jar file in the target directory.
-It is recommended to build a docker image out of the jar, using `docker build` and then use the image to launch the application
+It is recommended to build a docker image out of the jar, using `docker build` and then use it to launch the application.

 ## Useful links